pingcap/docs/tikv-configuration-file.md

 ### `memory-limit`

-+ Memory usage limit for Raft Engine.
++ Specifies the limit on the memory usage of Raft Engine.
-+ When it's not set, 15% of available system memory will be used.
++ When this configuration value is not set, 15% of the available system memory is used.
 + Default value: `Total machine memory * 15%`

 ## security